dabamos/openadms-server/README.md

 Copy the file `nginx/nginx.conf` and directory `nginx/openadms-server` from the GitHub repository to `/usr/local/etc/nginx/` (FreeBSD) or `/etc/nginx/` (Linux) and alter the configuration to your set-up.
-You have to update at least the name of the user the nginx process is running under, the connection details of your PostgreSQL database, and the actual server name:
+You have to set at least the name of the user the nginx process is running under, the connection details of your PostgreSQL database, and the actual server name: